 Going beyond ‘raising awareness’ Bertha Artivists will empower and mobilize communities in collaboration with social justice organizations, campaigns, or movements to achieve specific and measurable change.

-Bertha Artivism Awards applications will open twice a year.
-The first round of Bertha Artivists will begin in January 2022 and selected awardees will have up to a year to complete their project and reflections.
+Bertha Artivism Awards applications will open once a year.
+Each cohort of Bertha Artivists will begin in January and selected awardees will have up to a year to complete their project and reflections.

 Artivism is a portmanteau for ‘Artistic Activism,’ which can be described as the dynamic practice of creating “Art that is grounded in the act of ‘doing’ and addresses political or social issues”1 using: